se-edu/learningresources/contents/uix/accessibility.md

 Note that although there are many accessibility testing tools available, user testing with actual users with disabilities is still important.
 The automated testing tools may not point out all of the accessibility issues that actual users face.

-## Ending Notes
+## Concluding Remarks
 Ultimately, the most important thing you need to start designing accessible websites is empathy for your users.
 Each user is unique, and each user has different needs.
-As a developer, you need to step in the users' shoes, understand their pain points, and then develop solutions for them so that everyone can navigate through your website freely.
+As a developer, you need to put yourself in the users' shoes, understand their pain points, and then develop solutions for them so that everyone can navigate through your website freely.

 ## Useful Resources
 You are ready for your accessibility journey!
 Here are some resources to help you get started: